Degree program

 • Six passport-size photographs

-AUS’s Student Services team willremain in close contact with you during this period, providing any additionaldocumentation you may need and answering questions about your transition tolife in Switzerland.
+AUS’s Student Services team will remain in close contact with you during this period, providing any additional documentation you may need and answering questions about your transition to life in Switzerland.

 Application deadline

-AUS operates on a rolling admissionsbasis.
-This means that applications are reviewed on an ongoing basis anddecisions are communicated promptly, rather than at fixed decision dates.
-However,it is required that the complete application, all the necessary documents, andthe applicable fees must be received by the AUS Admissions Office a minimum often weeks before the start of the term.
-International candidates who require avisa to study in Switzerland are strongly encouraged to apply well in advanceof the published deadlines, as visa processing times can vary significantlydepending on your country of residence.
+AUS operates on a rolling admissions basis.
+This means that applications are reviewed on an ongoing basis and decisions are communicated promptly, rather than at fixed decision dates.
+The AUS Admissions Office must receive the complete application, all necessary documents, and applicable fees at least two weeks before the start of the term.

 Term